-The term breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during routine physical examination.
+A breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during physical examination.

-Masses may be painless or painful and are sometimes accompanied by nipple discharge Nipple Discharge Nipple discharge is a common complaint in women who are not pregnant or breastfeeding, especially during the reproductive years.
-Nipple discharge is not necessarily abnormal, even among postmenopausal... read more or skin changes.
+Masses may be painless or painful and are sometimes accompanied by a nipple discharge Nipple Discharge Nipple discharge can occur in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal women... read more or skin changes.

 Etiology of Breast Masses

-Although breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
+All breast masses must be evaluated to exclude breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
-Diagnosis... read more is the most feared cause, most (about 90%) breast masses are nonmalignant.
+Diagnosis... read more , but the majority are nonmalignant.
 The most common causes include

-Fibrocystic changes (previously, fibrocystic disease) is a catchall term that refers to nonproliferative lesions, including breast cysts and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
+Fibrocystic changes (previously, fibrocystic breast disease) refers to nonproliferative lesions, including breast cysts and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
 Breasts have a nodular and dense texture and are frequently tender when palpated.
 The breasts may feel heavy and uncomfortable.
 Women may feel a burning pain in the breasts.
 Fibrocystic changes are the cause of the most commonly reported breast symptoms.
 Symptoms tend to subside after menopause.

 Repeated stimulation by estrogen and progesterone may contribute to the development of fibrocystic changes, which are more common among women who had early menarche, who had their first live birth at age > 30, or who are nulliparous.
 Fibrocystic changes are not associated with increased risk of cancer.

 Fibroadenomas are typically smooth, rounded, mobile, painless masses; they may be mistaken for cancer.
 They usually develop in women during their reproductive years and may decrease in size over time.
-Juvenile fibroadenoma, a variant, occurs in adolescents, and unlike fibroadenomas in older women, these fibroadenomas continue to grow over time.
-Simple fibroadenoma does not appear to increase risk of breast cancer; complex fibroadenoma may increase risk slightly.
+Simple fibroadenomas do not appear to have an increased risk of breast cancer.
+Complex fibroadenomas are associated with a slightly increased risk of breast cancer (1 Etiology reference A breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during physical examination.
+Masses may be painless or painful and are sometimes... read more ).
+Juvenile fibroadenomas are a variant that occur in adolescents, and unlike fibroadenomas in older women, these fibroadenomas continue to grow over time.

 Breast infections (mastitis Mastitis Mastitis is painful inflammation of the breast, usually accompanied by infection.
 Fever later in the puerperium is frequently due to mastitis.
 Staphylococcal species are the most common causes... read more ) cause pain, erythema, and swelling; an abscess can produce a discrete mass.
 Puerperal mastitis, usually due to Staphylococcus aureus, can cause massive inflammation and severe breast pain, sometimes with an abscess.
 Infections are extremely rare except during the puerperium (postpartum) or after penetrating trauma.
 They may occur after breast surgery.
 If infection occurs under other circumstances, an underlying cancer should be sought promptly.
 Types of benign nonlactational mastitis are periductal mastitis, idiopathic granulomatous mastitis, and tuberculous mastitis (see Extrapulmonary Tuberculosis Extrapulmonary Tuberculosis (TB) Tuberculosis outside the lung usually results from hematogenous dissemination.
 Sometimes infection directly extends from an adjacent organ.
 Symptoms vary by site but generally include fever... read more ); these types occur mainly in young women.